 During the COVID-19 pandemic, you can get weekly free credit reports from all three major credit bureaus – Experian, Equifax and Transunion.

-Through April 2021, Annualcreditreport.com is offering free credit reports to all Americans on a weekly basis so you can monitor and protect your financial health during the coronavirus outbreak.
+Through April 2022, Annualcreditreport.com offers free credit reports to all Americans on a weekly basis so you can monitor and protect your financial health during the coronavirus pandemic.

 Previously, you were only entitled to one free credit report from each bureau per year.
 The latest offer is pretty good, especially for people attempting to fix credit issues.